Title IX: Sexual/Gender Based Offenses

 Title IX Coordinator

-In accordance with Title IX regulations the University of Kentucky has designated Patty Bender, Assistant Vice President for Equal Opportunity as Title IX Coordinator.
+In accordance with Title IX regulations the University of Kentucky has designated Martha Alexander, Executive Director as the Title IX Coordinator.
 As Title IX Coordinator she is responsible for university compliance, questions regarding Title IX, concerns and complaints of non-compliance.

 UK's policy for addressing and resolving allegations of sexual assault, stalking, dating violence, and domestic violence (AR.
 6.2) can be found here.
 Procedures applicable to investigations, allegations, and adjudication of cases involving AR 6.2 can be found here.